Thank U, Next (song): Music video

 Planning for the music video began long before the song was released.
 During work on Grande's music video for her song "Breathin", director Hannah Lux Davis listened to a demo for "Thank U, Next", in which she praised the song.
 Because of this, both Davis and Grande started coming up with concepts for the video, bringing up their love for films such as Mean Girls and Bring It On.
 Production began immediately from the release of the "Breathin" video.
 She announced that the video would reference four of the most successful teen movies of the 2000s: Mean Girls, Bring It On, Legally Blonde, and 13 Going on 30.

-She also considered adding other memorable 2000's teen movies, such as A Cinderella Story, Crossroads, She's the Man and Girl, Interrupted, but declined.
-Grande began teasing the music video on her Instagram account on November 20.
+She also considered adding other memorable 2000s teen movies, such as A Cinderella Story, Crossroads, and She's the Man, but declined.Archived at Ghostarchive and the Wayback Machine: Grande began teasing the music video on her Instagram account on November 20.
 Later that day, she shared more images including one with actress Jennifer Coolidge, who starred in the Legally Blonde.
 On November 22, Grande posted a photo of herself in a cheerleader's outfit, alongside a quote from the movie Bring It On.
 On November 27, Grande released a teaser video featuring cameos from singer-songwriter Troye Sivan, YouTube stars Colleen Ballinger and Gabi DeMartino, Mean Girls actors Jonathan Bennett and Stefanie Drummond, and Grande's former Victorious co-stars Elizabeth Gillies, Daniella Monet and Matt Bennett.

 The video made its official premiere on YouTube on November 30 through a new feature called "YouTube Premiere".